Diversity Innovation Grants FAQ

 How do I get my awarded money?

 All funds will be retained by DIG.
 All funds must be spent on items listed in the proposed budget and in full accordance with JHU&M financial policies.
 For more information, please visit the accounts payable policies.
+There are two options to access funds as you spend them:

 • DIG directly pays invoices and reimbursements.